 2. Real-world problem, real-world application.
 Because project-based learning uses real problems, students are applying knowledge and skills, not simply recalling or recognizing them.
-The inquiry process that students follow allows them deeper learning of the content as it’s applied to authentic, actual world issues.
+The inquiry process that students follow allows them deeper learning of the content as it’s applied to authentic, actual-world issues.

 3. Teacher takes a backseat.
 Think less top-down leader and more project manager.
 Students really get a chance to work independently through this process, and the teacher provides support only when needed.
 Students have an opportunity, just as in real-life situations, to discuss and cooperatively make decisions, execute, and deliver their solutions.
 The development of these crucial skills is highly necessary in current workplace contexts!

-Current trends in curriculum design have moved from traditional instruction with its emphasis in rote-learning to performance tasks allowing students to demonstrate their learning through the application of skill, knowledge, and content.
+Current trends in curriculum design have moved from traditional instruction with its emphasis on rote learning to performance tasks allowing students to demonstrate their learning through the application of skill, knowledge, and content.
 Project-based learning covers all these bases, with students gaining agency to explore challenges and discover or create solutions.
 And giving kids the steering wheel in this sense increases their interests and often translates to further engagement and a heightened sense of ownership.
 It seems that if students are presented with a well-planned project in terms of tools provided and time frames carefully mapped out, they come away from the experience with many gains.

 So what would that well-planned project look like?
 There are some pitfalls teachers should steer clear of, as Jennifer Gonzalez discusses in her excellent article “Is Your Lesson a Grecian Urn?”
 In her article, Gonzalez mentions an overarching concept of keeping kids busy.
-This does not lead anywhere intellectually, lacks focus on important concepts and usually reflects little (if any) measurable evidence of learning.
+This does not lead anywhere intellectually, lacks focus on important concepts, and usually reflects little (if any) measurable evidence of learning.
 Lucky for us, she lays out some ground rules for ensuring projects that are largely a waste of time.
 To sum up, these are:

 1. Excessive coloring or crafting.